TN 78 (05-25)

 10. Report of bankruptcy action

-D. Handling debtor inquiries/protests after credit bureau reporting - procedure
+D. How must debtor inquiries and protests after credit bureau reporting be completed?

-Generally, inquiries and protests received after the debt has been reported to the credit bureaus will be handled according to normal processing.
-SSA's systems will automatically pass information about the inquiries/protests to the credit bureaus.
+SSA will receive some inquiries and protests after the debt has been reported to the credit bureaus and they will be handled according to normal processing.
+SSA's systems will automatically pass information about the inquiries or protests to the credit bureaus.
 Once a debt has been reported, it will remain on the debtor's credit record (with a few exceptions as explained below).
-The debt/debtor information, such as the most current debt balance and last payment, will be updated as necessary by SSA's systems.
+The debt and debtor information, such as the most current debt balance and last payment, will be updated as necessary by SSA's systems.

-1. Consumer disputes report with the credit bureau
+1. Consumer disputes the report with the credit bureau

 Consumers have the right to dispute the accuracy of information about them reported to credit bureaus, including information reported by SSA.
+This will most likely occur after the debtor has received a copy of their credit report and sees that information reported by SSA has been posted to the report.
+The consumer can dispute either the amount or the fact of the debt.
 In some cases, consumers will dispute the accuracy by contacting the credit bureaus directly.
-This will most likely occur after the debtor has received a copy of his or her credit report and sees that information reported by SSA has been posted to the report.
-The consumer dispute will concern the amount or the fact of the debt.

-Important: Do not process the consumer dispute as a request for reconsideration of the fact/amount of the debt.
-Requests for reconsideration of the fact/amount of the debt must be made directly to SSA and should be handled as described in GN 02201.030D.5.
+Important: Do not process the consumer dispute as a request for reconsideration of the fact or amount of the debt.
+Requests for reconsideration of the fact or amount of the debt must be made directly to SSA and should be handled as described in GN 02201.030D.5.

 2. Allegation of pending protest or waiver request

-If a debtor alleges that he/she filed a protest or requested waiver before or during the 60-day due process period but never received a decision, obtain a ROAR query and proceed as follows:
+If a debtor alleges they filed a protest or requested waiver before or during the 60-day due process period but never received a decision, obtain a ROAR query and proceed as follows:

-If there is a 23W or 23R posted before or during the 60-day due process period but no decision has been made and released:
+• If there is an Initial Waiver (23W) or Recon Fact/Amount (23R) posted before or during the 60-day due process period, but no decision has been made and released:

 • Notify the Debt Management Program Analyst that the debt should be deleted from the credit report.